alexasselin008/poc-web-configs/README.md

 - [ ] Add a readme for the mono repo
 - [X] Fix tests to support tsx files (ts-jest)
 - [ ] Add lerna version to pull request description
+- [ ] JS doc comments for each eslint rules pointing to the rule documentation

 Excluded from POC:
 - Build in esm and cjs: